 They are really tasty and great value for money.
 Menus are varied with a vegetarian option every day.
-They operate a three week menu system; copies are available from the school office.
+They operate a three week menu system: please see the Autumn menu HERE

 And now under the Universal infant free school meal scheme, all the children in Reception, Y1 and Y2 are entitled to free school meals, irrespective of any benefits you may or may not be claiming.
 However, we ask that parents of children in Y1 and Y2 still apply for free meals for their child, as the school gets extra funding in the form of pupil premium, for those children who are eligible.
 Please click HERE to apply.